• Current Projects

 Present day, I have to clean up the background and finish the painting.

 I dug pretty hard into the dried paint on this, which took the surface back to raw wood in places.
-Its gonna be a drag fixing that due to the mica pigment present in the background paint, which is very difficult to touch-up successfully.
-Super annoying.
+Fixing that will change the whole thing due to the mica pigment I mixed into in the background paint, which is very difficult to touch-up successfully.
+It will change and become something more, maybe

 But I have to break it or it won’t have spirit